azurecitadel/arc-onprem-servers-prior/README.md

     terraform apply
     ```

+    If there are any errors then rerun the `terraform apply` and Terraform should create remaining resources.

 ## Output

-Use `terraform output` to show FQDNs, SSH commands and the Windows admin password.
+Use `terraform output` to show FQDNs, SSH commands.

+The Windows admin password is a "sensitive value".
+Use `terraform output windows_admin_password` and the value will be displayed.

 ## Removal